imyashkale/portfolio/docs/blog/posts/ckad/kubernetes-auth.md

 1. **Define Roles or ClusterRoles**

     Create a Role or ClusterRole to specify permissions.
-Example for a Role:

-    ```yaml
+    ```yaml title="Example for a Role"
     apiVersion: rbac.authorization.k8s.io/v1
     kind: Role
     metadata: